TUM-CAMP-NARVIS/artekmed_release_tools/README.md

   add "upload=True" to the call for doit.

-Local Development of Ubitrack (Conan Workspace):
+Local Development of Artekmed (Conan Workspace):
 ------------------------------------------------

+Note: this has not yet been tested and will probably not work as expected!!!

 How to use it:
 - Minimal (default) ubitrack release-build: